project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/developer_installation.md

    $ npm install
 </pre>

-***Note***: Please ensure that you are using node version 8.11.2 or above.
-Also, when prompted to set the environment variable please set the following:
+***Note***: Ensure that you use node version 8.11.2 or above.

+4. Set the following environment variables when you are prompted to:

 <pre>
 sunbird_environment=local